radeonovich/wisedogebot/README.md

 ✔️Receive images from users and store it
 ✔️Moderate received images and store accepted images
 ⏳ Post instantly from moderation mode
-⏳ Send accepted images in the channel with a sheduler
+⏳ Send accepted images in the channel with a scheduler
 ⏳ Undo last accepted image
 ⏳ SQL support
 ⏳ User stats with send/accepted/denied counters